When Robotics Meets Wireless Communications: An Introductory Tutorial: Communications System

 \subsubsection{Data driven Models}

 Another approach consists of using machine learning techniques to {\it learn} the communications channel.
-For instance, in \cite{CATP8}, in the context of an iterative \ac{CaTP} problem, the authors use Gaussian processes to construct a radio map of the wireless channel.
+For instance in \cite{CATP8}, in the context of an iterative \ac{CaTP} problem, the authors use Gaussian processes to construct a radio map of the wireless channel.
 This radio map is iteratively updated with channel measurements.
 In \cite{comm7}, the authors predict the \acf{RSS} of the link between a \ac{UAV} and a \ac{BS} using the ensemble method technique, which combines various machine learning models.
 In \cite{comm8}, the authors propose a machine learning technique to learn the channel map of a defined region using segmentation.
-The six-dimensional space of the transmitter and receiver positions is segmented into $K$ partitions and a different stochastic model assigned to each partition.
-To do this, a clustering algorithm is run on the channel measurements data set in order to determine the $K$ partitions.
-Then, the parameters of each stochastic model are trained with the measurements of the corresponding partition.

-In \cite{comm9}, the authors developed a machine learning technique that uses satellite images, determines the position of trees, and then uses an artificial neural network to determine the channel loss depending on the transceivers' position.
+In \cite{comm9}, the authors developed a machine learning technique that uses satellite images, determines the position of trees, and then uses an artificial neural network to determine the channel loss depending on the transceivers' positions.
 Some other works also use artificial neural networks to predict the channel loss \cite{comm10}.
 The radio maps constructed using machine learning techniques can be highly accurate in the regions where the measurements have been taken, but obtaining such measurements can be costly and time consuming.
 In addition, these are often numerical maps without analytical expressions, thus making them unsuitable for mathematical analysis that could provide useful insight into how to solve \ac{CaTP} problems.
 In the rest of this section, we will focus on analytical channel models.
 The reader interested in machine learning techniques for channel modelling can find more information in \cite{UAV12}.